 The body naturally produces blisters to help cushion and heal damaged skin.
-It is usually best to try to avoid popping them, but if a blister is large or very painful, a person may need to drain it to reduce discomfort.
+It is usually best for a person to not pop a blister.
+However, if a blister is large or very painful, it may be necessary to drain it to reduce discomfort.

 A blister is a fluid-filled sac that develops on the outer layer of the skin.
 Burns, friction, and certain skin conditions can cause blisters.
 Smaller blisters are called vesicles, and larger ones are called bulla.